 Here’s the good news: There is a way tax can reduce your tax bill on restricted stock and save serious cash as your vest.

 It’s called an 83(b) tax election.
 Filing one at the time of the grant is a game-changer—but only for those who know about it.
 Do I have your attention?

 83(b): Low Initial Cost, High Eventual Payback for Small Businesses

 The 83(b) election allows you to pay taxes on the total market value of your equity grant at the beginning of your vesting agreement, as opposed to paying taxes on it annually.

-Obviously the exact amount of tax savings will vary by situation, but it’s safe to say that shareholders whose companies are new and valued at next to nothing have everything to gain from the 83(b) election.
+Obviously, the exact amount of tax savings will vary by situation.
+Still, it’s safe to say that shareholders whose companies are new and valued at next to nothing have everything to gain from the 83(b) election.

 Use the Small Business Tax Election, Or Potentially Lose It

-Certain situations benefit from the use of the 83(b) election more than others—such as, a brand-new company in which the founder’s equity is humbly valued.
+Certain situations benefit from using the 83(b) election more than others—such as a brand-new company in which the founder’s equity is humbly valued.

 There is only one major risk to the 83(b) tax election.
-Because your stock could go down in value as opposed to up, you may lose money as well as saving on taxes.
-This is why founders whose companies have a lower valuation tend to benefit the most from 83(b).
+Because your stock could go down in value as opposed to up, you may lose money AND save on taxes.
+This is why founders with a lower valuation tend to benefit the most from 83(b).

 Also, if you leave your company before your restricted stock vests, you’ll lose out on the tax money you paid when you filed the 83(b) election.